 Ukraine: A History of Gas Cutoffs

 Russia has used gas supply disruptions to pressure Ukraine.
-2006, Moscow cut gas supplies after a pricing dispute, severely affecting Ukrainian households and industries.
+In 2006, Moscow cut gas supplies after a pricing dispute, severely affecting Ukrainian households and industries.
 The crisis had spillover effects on European countries relying on transit through Ukraine.
 In 2009, another dispute led to a full gas cutoff, impacting several EU states.
 Russia blamed Ukraine for siphoning supplies, while Kyiv accused Moscow of using energy as a political weapon.

 The situation escalated in 2022 after Russia’s full-scale invasion of Ukraine.
 Moscow reduced and eventually cut off gas flows to Ukraine, attempting to weaken its economy and force political concessions.
 Despite these efforts, Ukraine diversified its energy sources and sought alternatives through European partners.
+Ukraine itself had already performed an emergency desynchronization from the Russian-controlled IPS/UPS grid at the onset of the invasion, immediately requesting — and receiving — integration with the European grid.

 Moldova: Targeted Energy Retaliation